alizaoa/awaken_benchmark/source/index.rst

 Benchmarking phases
 -------------------

-The benchmarking process will occur in three phases:
+For each benchmark, we envision three phases:

 1. Code calibration
     Modelers will use inflow measurements to calibrate their code before the blind comparison